 I blog about my jewelry inspirations.
 Readers will find that various elements of nature are my inspirations.
 Of course, I include jewelry making tips.
-I love to create jewelry for children that features animals and sea life.
-For adults, my crocheted jewelry and earrings matched with a complimentary and often humorous card are most popular.
-This blog also includes some of my favorite Etsy shops and jewelry customers.
+This blog also includes some of my favorite Etsy shops, bead shops and jewelry customers.

 Sunday, June 26, 2011

 I love to make crocheted necklaces and I love pearls.
 I have had some marigold yellow pearls for well over a year and I have never been able to figure out what to do with them.
 Since bold and bright colors are popular this summer, I thought that this would be the time to do something with these pearls.
 Saturday I finally got the inspiration to combine them with red coral and brown artistic to create this necklace.
 The inspiration came on the water!

 Mid Atlantic Regional Sunfish Race